 He has been a contributor to Caracas Chronicles, Vice News, CS Monitor and Estrella TV (USA), BBC News and BBC Radio 5 (UK), ABC News (Australia), TRT World (Turkey), El Confidencial and La Gaceta (Spain), El País de Cali (Colombia), RPP (Peru) and Bio Bio (Chile).

 But not everything has to be about the hard news.
-Víctor is the producer and host of Esto Sí Suena, a weekly radio show focused on alternative music and arts.
+Víctor is the producer and host of Esto Sí Suena, a weekly radio show and podcast focused on alternative music and arts.

 He's also co-author of "Nuevo país musical" (2015), "Nuevo país de las letras" (2016), "Caracas en 450" (2017), "Nuevo país de las artes" (2017) and "Nuevo país de la fotografía" (2019), books edited by Fondo Editorial Banesco, in Caracas.